shribe/quasar-framework.org/source/guide/app-deploying-spa.md

 ```
 For possible build options please refer to the [Quasar CLI docs](/guide/quasar-cli).

-This command will build your project in SPA mode and output your production ready bundle to a newly created folder `/dist/spa-<theme>` were `<theme>` is replaced by the theme you chose to build with.
+This command will build your project in SPA mode and output your production ready bundle to a newly created folder `/dist/spa-<theme>` where `<theme>` is replaced by the theme you chose to build with.

 To serve your production files it is *required* to use a web server, so to serve over http:// protocol.
 Simply opening the `index.html` file from within your browser will not work, since this uses the file:// protocol instead.